Iffland-Ring

 The origins of the ring are shrouded in some mystery.
 The apocryphal story is that it was indeed worn by Iffland, but its established history only begins a century later with its supposed fifth holder, Friedrich Haase, who has been suspected of commissioning it for himself and inventing the story.

-The current bearer of the ring is Jens Harzer, having been named by Bruno Ganz as his successor.
+The current holder of the ring is Jens Harzer, having been named by Bruno Ganz as his successor.
 By tradition, the ring is only passed from one male actor to another.
 Since 1977, it has had a counterpart for female actors in the Alma-Seidler-Ring, named after the actress Alma Seidler.
 She had been considered as a successor for the Iffland-Ring by Krauß, who held it from 1954 to 1959.

 History

 Origins

 The origins of the Iffland-Ring are shrouded in some mystery, and the current ring is said to have been the most precious of a set of seven, of which only two appear to have survived: the Iffland-Ring itself and a less valuable similar ring which in the 1950s was in the private possession of Wilhelm Burckhardsberg, but that may now also be lost.

 Iffland, a leading actor in his time in Germany, was inspired by Romanticism and is claimed to have commissioned the ring, to be carried by the leading German-speaking actor of his time.
 If so, Iffland's inspiration was most likely the play Nathan the Wise by Gotthold Ephraim Lessing.